varunsood189/eag-cognitive-agent/readme_text_output.md

 *   **Warner Bros.
 Studio Tour Tokyo – The Making of Harry Potter:** This is a popular indoor attraction that would be perfect for a rainy day.
 *   **Tokyo Disneyland or DisneySea:** These theme parks offer a wide range of indoor rides and attractions, making them a great option regardless of the weather.
 *   **Ghibli Museum:** For fans of Studio Ghibli animation, this museum offers a unique and immersive indoor experience.
-(eag-cognitive-agent) (base) varun@varun-Latitude-3410:~/Documents/workspace/schoolofai/Assignment 6/eag-cognitive-agent$ uv run python agent6.py --preset c1
+Terminal$ uv run python agent6.py --preset c1

 ============================================================
 RUN 1b0033c1